Affiner votre recherche

 The investigations have been done in Krstonosica shaft at 3 points, in February, May and October 1995, and in January and April 1996.
 They included algae, Rotatoria, Copepoda, Cladocera, and Hydracarina.
 The species from divisio Bacillariophyta were presented most among the algal species, with 56 species, then from divisio Chlorophyta, with 26 taxons, Euglenophyta 11, Cyanobacteria 9, Pyrrophyta 3, Xanthophyta 2 and Chrysophyta 1.
 Among animal groups the highest number belonged to the Rotatoria group, 111 taxons have been determined.
 The highest number was found during autumn season (86), then in spring (73), and only 14 species in winter.
 The species that mostly prevailed were phytophyl species.
 The Cladocera group was present with 18 taxons.
 The phytophyl species from overgrown plants again prevailed.
 The Copepoda group was present with 10 species and the phytophyl species were prevailed.
 According to saprobiological characteristics the greatest number belongs to beta-mezosaprobionts, then oligosaprobionts.
 A small number of species indicates to the eutrophication process and organic pollution of water.

-Afficher plus [+] Moins [-]Mineralization exchange of the Danube water [Serbia, Yugoslavia]
+Afficher plus [+] Moins [-][Estimation of water quality of the Bajski canal [Serbia, Yugoslavia] using chemical and biological parameters]

 1997